So there he sat. Our Mr Haydn. Over 200 years ago. Tinkling away on his keyboard, testing some ideas, and then putting a few notes down on paper.

 Despite the relatively spartan displays, you get an excellent feel for Haydn’s character, his work processes, and the context in which he lived.
 Strange to say, I came away thinking I’d probably quite like him, not least because of his considerable charity work.

-All-in-all, it made for a thoroughly enjoyable time spent learning about one of the world’s most important composers.
+All-in-all, it makes for a thoroughly enjoyable time spent learning about one of the world’s most important composers.

 Tickets & visitor tips

-- We took our time and were still finished in under an hour, so it doesn’t require a big time commitment
+- We took things slowly and finished in under an hour, so it doesn’t require a big time commitment

-- There’s an audioguide available if you want a more detailed visit.
+- An audioguide supports a more detailed visit.
 We didn’t use it and still got plenty out of the trip

-- The house is close to Mariahilfer Strasse, which is Vienna’s main shopping street
+- The house is close to Mariahilfer Straße, which is Vienna’s main shopping street and just a couple of streets down from a traditional coffee house with a local feel: Café Jelinek

 - The ticket office has a very small shop, mainly selling a few Haydn books and CDs